AndromedaIsComingg/DevOps-Projects-Darey.io/Project 10/README.md

 This approach will make our Web Servers stateless , which means we will be able to add new ones or remove them whenever we need, and the integrity of the data (in the database and on NFS) will be preserved.
 During the next steps we will do following:
-• Configure NFS client (this step must be done on all three servers)
+• Configure NFS client (this step must be done on Web Servers)
 • Deploy a Tooling application to our Web Servers into a shared NFS folder
 • Configure the Web Servers to work with a single MySQL database